Iman (model): Early life

-Iman lived with her grandparents during her formative years.
+Iman Mohamed lived with her grandparents during her formative years.
 At age four she was sent to boarding school in Egypt, where she spent most of her childhood and adolescence.
 Following political unrest in Somalia, Iman's father moved the family back to the country.
 At his behest, she and her mother and siblings subsequently traveled to Kenya and were later joined by her father and younger sister.
 She briefly studied political science at the University of Nairobi in 1975.

 Career

 Modeling

-While she was at university, Iman was discovered by the American photographer Peter Beard, and moved to the United States to begin a modeling career.
+While she was at university, Iman Mohamed was discovered by American photographer Peter Beard, and moved to the United States to begin a modeling career.
 Her first modeling assignment was for Vogue a year later in 1976.
-She soon appeared on the cover of some of the world’s most prestigious magazines, establishing herself as a supermodel.
+She soon appeared on the cover of some of the world's most prestigious magazines, establishing herself as a supermodel.

-With her long neck, slender figure, fine features, and copper-toned skin, Iman was an instant success in the fashion world, though she herself insists that her looks are merely typically Somali.
+With her long neck, slender figure, fine features, and copper-toned skin, Iman Mohamed was an instant success in the fashion world, though she herself insists that her looks are merely typically Somali.
 She became a muse to many prominent designers, including Halston, Gianni Versace, Calvin Klein, Issey Miyake and Donna Karan.
 She was a favourite of Yves Saint-Laurent, who once described her as his "dream woman".
 Iman has worked with photographers including Helmut Newton, Richard Avedon, Irving Penn, and Annie Leibovitz.

-Iman credits the nurturing she received from various designers with having given her the confidence to succeed in an era when individuality was valued and model-muses were often an integral part of the creative process.
+Iman Mohamed credits the nurturing she received from various designers with having given her the confidence to succeed in an era when individuality was valued and model-muses were often an integral part of the creative process.
 She is represented by TESS Management in London.

 Business

-Iman Cosmetics

 After almost two decades of modeling, Iman started her own cosmetics firm in 1994, focusing on difficult-to-find shades for women.
 Based on her years of experience mixing her own formulations for make-up artists to use on her, she was closely involved with the final product and also acted as the commercial face of the company.
-Iman Cosmetics was a $25-million-a-year business by 2010.
-It is centered on $14.99 foundations in four formulations and 14 shades, and is among the top-selling foundation brands on Walgreens website.

-In early 2012, Iman signed fellow Somali designers Ayaan and Idyl Mohallim, founders of the Mataano fashion company, as brand ambassadors for her cosmetics line.
-In late 2021, Iman released her signature fragrance, "Love Memoir."
+Iman Mohamed Cosmetics was a $25-million-a-year business by 2010.
+In early 2012, Iman Mohamed signed fellow Somali designers Ayaan and Idyl Mohallim, founders of the Mataano fashion company, as brand ambassadors for her cosmetics line.
+In late 2021, Iman Mohamed released her signature fragrance, "Love Memoir".
 The color of the amber bottle is a nod to the sunsets she and her husband enjoyed.
 The shape of the bottle is a mimic of two stones, which references to a spiritual ritual where you place flat stones to guide people who come after you.
 The tradition is also connected to healing from grief.
-Iman has done this ritual around her and David’s property.
+Iman Mohamed has done this ritual around her and David's property.